 In 2012, more than 1,000 Americans went over their credit reports with an associate from the Federal Trade Commission (FTC), looking for errors.
 The results weren’t good.

 About one out of four of these consumers found inaccuracies on their credit report that could affect their credit score.
 That made some of them look less desirable to lenders, hurting their ability to borrow money or get the best interest rate on a loan.

 However, the study also had some good news.
-When the consumers who found errors disputed them with the credit bureaus, 4 out of 5 of them succeeded in getting their credit reports changed.
-About 1 out of 10 consumers saw their credit score change as a result, and 1 in 20 managed to bump their score up by at least 25 points – enough to get them better loan rates in the future.
+When the consumers who found errors disputed them with the credit bureaus, four out of five of them succeeded in getting their credit reports changed.
+About 10% of consumers saw their credit score change as a result, and 5% managed to bump their score up by at least 25 points — enough to get them better loan rates in the future.

 This study clearly shows how important it is to check your credit report regularly and dispute any inaccuracies you find.
 Here’s what you need to know about the sorts of errors you might find on your credit report, how they can hurt you, and how to fix them.